MBTIWeaver

 Why do INFPs struggle with productivity and organization?

 Extraverted Thinking (Te), the function most associated with systematic organization and measurable productivity, occupies the inferior position in the INFP's cognitive stack.
 Quenk (2002) explains that inferior functions operate outside conscious control and are therefore experienced as effortful and draining.
-INFPs do not lack the capacity for organization but rather experience it as requiring disproportionate energy compared to their natural Fi-Ne process.
-Developing Te through small, consistent practices -- such as maintaining a simple planning system -- can gradually reduce this difficulty without forcing INFPs to operate outside their natural strengths.
+INFPs do not lack the capacity for organization but rather experience it as requiring disproportionate energy compared to their natural introverted feeling-extraverted intuition process.
+Developing extraverted thinking through small, consistent practices -- such as maintaining a simple planning system -- can gradually reduce this difficulty without forcing INFPs to operate outside their natural strengths.

 Are INFPs too sensitive for the workplace?